Shashank22082002/neg-chatBot/README.md

 </ul>

 ### `2.
 Setting up the dashboard`
-This is very simple, just clone the repository and `npm start`.
+This is very simple, just navigate to the admin-server folder and do `npm start`.
 This will start the react server in localhost 3001.